Recall and Resentencing Referral Program

 - When a person’s behavior while incarcerated demonstrates sustained compliance with departmental rules, regulations, and requirements as well as prolonged participation in rehabilitative programming.

-Referring cases pursuant to PC Section 1170(d)(1) to the sentencing court for review helps to ensure that state prison is reserved for people who continue to pose an unreasonable risk of violence to society and whose sentences are applied correctly and according to any applicable changes in law, and enables CDCR and the sentencing court to identify truly reformed individuals and consider whether their incarceration continues to be in the interest of justice, given their rehabilitation and personal growth.
+Referring cases pursuant to PC Section 1170.03(a)(1) to the sentencing court for review helps to ensure that state prison is reserved for people who continue to pose an unreasonable risk of violence to society and whose sentences are applied correctly and according to any applicable changes in law, and enables CDCR and the sentencing court to identify truly reformed individuals and consider whether their incarceration continues to be in the interest of justice, given their rehabilitation and personal growth.

-Additionally, each referral category has exclusionary criteria.
+Each referral category has exclusionary criteria.

 - Not required to register pursuant to PC 290 (sex offenders) as a tier 2 or 3 offender.